evoluteur/evolutility-ui-jquery/README.md

 ## Views

-evolutility's views have a Backbone model (to define the data) and also a UI-model (to define the UI for this model).
+Evolutility's views have a Backbone model (to define the data) and also a UI-model (to define the UI for this model).

 Evolutility provides 3 types of view
 * Views for one model: View, Edit, Mini (quick edit), JSON.